lebigot/realtime_annotate/README.rst

 event's time when the ``annotate`` command is entered (i.e. when the Enter key is pressed): this way, the annotation timer is the same as the event's timer (play head location of a music player, etc.), which is convenient.
-If a music controller is used (see below_), this time synchronization can be automatic.
+If a music controller is used (see below_) this time synchronization can be automatic.

 Existing **annotations automatically scroll** on the screen.